 - Cement and Concrete Properties 30 credits

 The four taught modules each run over a semester period and are taught using a range of online distance learning methods.
 Short pre-recorded lectures will introduce each topic, and you’ll then learn through group assignments conducted online.
 You’ll also have access to the reference books and other consultation documents you need through the programme portal and our library’s online resources.

-Each module contains a mixture of group and individual assessment; with two compulsory, formative pieces of coursework and two summative, individual assignments completed at different stages of the module.
+Each module contains a mixture of group and individual assessment; with in-depth problem-based assessment complemented by questions probing your understanding of concrete technology, and by online assessment.
 These will evaluate your problem-solving skills as well as the breadth and depth of your understanding of the topics covered.